cyber-prophet/the-graph/pages/cyber-prophet extra 1%3A installing mac from 0.md

 	- To open the application 'Alacritty' for the first time - click on it's icon with right click and choose the 'open' button -
 - Configurate Alacritty
+	- goals
 		- to use nushell as default shell
 		- to change the size of fonts
-	-
+- Download `alacritty.yml` from: https://github.com/alacritty/alacritty/releases/latest
+	- move the config file into home folder `mv alacritty.yml ~/.alacritty.yml`
+	- open the yml file in vs code: `code ~/.alacritty.yml`
-- In Alacritty in `.alacritty.yml`:
+- In VS Code in `.alacritty.yml`:
 	- line 26
 		- `window:`
 	- line 81